antoniotorresm/ansible-role-vulkan/README.md

 Ansible Role: Vulkan
 =========

-*Note*: This role is in early stages of development and not suitable for production.
+**Note**: This role is in early stages of development and is not suitable for production.
 Contributions are welcome.

 Installs Vulkan drivers and development libraries in Fedora servers.
 Currently supports Fedora (+30) and NVIDIA, AMD and Intel platforms.